yingj4/yingj4.github.io/_pages/cv.md

 ======
 * UIUC Teachers ranked as excellent by their students with outstanding ratings (Spring 2025)
 * UIUC Harold L. Lesen Undergraduate Teaching Award (2025)
-* UIUC Teachers ranked as excellent by their student (Fall 2024)
+* UIUC Teachers ranked as excellent by their students (Fall 2024)
 * UIUC Teachers ranked as excellent by their students with outstanding ratings (Spring 2024)
 * IISWC 2021 Best Paper Award (2021)
 * ADA Center 2020 Lynn Conway Research Award (2020)